santiaghini/seed-counter/README.md

 ## Image Acquisition

 You may need to play around with the settings on your microscope to acquire images with the right contrast/brightness (or adjust the intensity_thresh parameter to work with your images).
-These are the settings used for our lab's Leica Widefield scope, for seeds carrying FAST markers for either RFP or GFP (https://pubmed.ncbi.nlm.nih.gov/19891705/)
+These are the settings used for our lab's Leica Widefield scope to generate the example images, for seeds carrying FAST markers for either RFP or GFP (https://pubmed.ncbi.nlm.nih.gov/19891705/)

 - Epifluorescence with mCherry filter: 100 ms exposure (FastRed marker)
 - Epifluorescence with GFP filter: 500 ms exposure (FastGreen marker)
 - Brightfield with transillumination light: 100% intensity, 100% aperture

+With lower exposure (50 ms and 250 ms for FastRed and FastGreen respectively), non-fluorescent seeds only have background levels of signal, and we found that a lower intensity threshold of 20 was both sufficient and necessary.